Magnificent Greek Castles

 Strengthened in the 17th century, Spinalonga played an essential role in the Venetian defense of Crete against Ottoman attacks.
 However, after the fall of the Venetian Republic in the late 18th century, Spinalonga came under Ottoman control, and the Ottomans made it a military outpost and a place of exile for political prisoners.
 In 1903, the island became a leper colony and remained a quarantine site for people with leprosy until 1957.

-Today, the Spinalonga castle is a popular tourist attraction and a UNESCO World Heritage site.
+Today, the Spinalonga Castle is a popular tourist attraction and a UNESCO World Heritage site.
 Visitors can explore the castle’s impressive architecture and learn more about its history and cultural significance through guided tours, exhibits, and other educational programs.
 The castle’s location on the island of Spinalonga also offers stunning views of the sea and the surrounding landscape, making it a popular destination for sightseeing and photography.

 10 || The White Tower | Thessaloniki